monum/ofa-chatbot-v2/README.md

 # Office of Food Justice Chatbot v2
-Development of the next version of a chatbot for the Office of Food Access
+Development of version 2.0 of a chatbot for the Office of Food Justice

 ## Getting started with a chatbot
 1. The best place to start is almost always pen and paper.
 Make a simple diagram of how you expect your users to navigate the options.